GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

 GMT Map Projections
 ===================

 GMT implements more than 30 different projections.
 They all project the input coordinates longitude and latitude to positions on a map.
-In general, *x' = f(x,y,z)* and *y' = g(x,y,z)*, where *z* is implicitly given as the radial vector length to the *(x,y)* point on the chosen ellipsoid.
-The functions *f* and *g* can be quite nasty and we will refrain from presenting details in this document.
-The interested read is referred to *Snyder* [1987] [20]_.
+In general, :math:`x' = f(x,y,z)` and :math:`y' = g(x,y,z)`, where :math:`z` is implicitly given as the radial vector length to the :math:`(x,y)` point on the chosen ellipsoid.
+The functions :math:`f` and :math:`g` can be quite nasty and we will refrain from presenting details in this document.
+The interested reader is referred to *Snyder* [1987]\ [20]_.
 We will mostly be using the :doc:`/coast` command to demonstrate each of the projections.
 GMT map projections are grouped into four categories depending on the nature of the projection.
 The groups are

-#.
-Conic map projections

-#.
-Azimuthal map projections

-#.
-Cylindrical map projections
+#. :ref:`cookbook/map-projections:Conic projections`

+#. :ref:`cookbook/map-projections:Azimuthal projections`

+#. :ref:`cookbook/map-projections:Cylindrical projections`

-#.
-Miscellaneous projections
+#. :ref:`cookbook/map-projections:Miscellaneous projections`

-Because *x* and *y* are coupled we can only specify one plot-dimensional scale, typically a map *scale* (for lower-case map projection code) or a map *width* (for upper-case map projection code).
-However, in some cases it would be more practical to specify map *height* instead of *width*, while in other situations it would be nice to set either the *shortest* or *longest* map dimension.
-Users may select these alternatives by appending a character code to their map dimension.
-To specify map *height*, append **+dh** to the given dimension;
+Because :math:`x` and :math:`y` are coupled we can only specify one plot-dimensional scale, typically a map *scale* (for lower-case map projection code) or a map *width* (for upper-case map projection code).
+The *measurement unit* is cm, inch, or point, depending on the :term:`PROJ_LENGTH_UNIT` setting in **gmt.conf**, but this can be overridden on the command line by appending **c**, **i**, or **p** to the *scale* or *width* values.
+In some cases it would be more practical to specify map *height* instead of *width*, while in other situations it would be nice to set either the *shortest* or *longest* map dimension.
+Users may select these alternatives by appending a character code to their map dimension [detault is **+dw**]:

-to select the minimum map dimension, append **+dl**, whereas you may append **+du** to select the maximum map dimension.
-Without the modifier the map width is selected by default [**+dw**].
-All dimensions are called *plot-units* below and are numbers followed by units **c**, **i**, or **p**.
+   - Append **+dh** to the given :ref:`dimension <cookbook/features:Dimension units>` to specify map *height*.
+   - Append **+du** to the given :ref:`dimension <cookbook/features:Dimension units>` to select the minimum map dimension.
+   - Append **+dl** to the given :ref:`dimension <cookbook/features:Dimension units>` to select the maximum map dimension.

+The ellipsoid used in map projections is user-definable.
+73 commonly used ellipsoids and spheroids are currently supported, and users may also specify their own custom ellipsoid parameters [default is WGS-84].
+Several GMT parameters can affect the projection: :term:`PROJ_ELLIPSOID`, :term:`GMT_INTERPOLANT`, :term:`PROJ_SCALE_FACTOR`, and :term:`PROJ_LENGTH_UNIT`; see the :doc:`gmt.conf` man page for details.

 In GMT version 4.3.0 we noticed we ran out of the alphabet for 1-letter (and sometimes 2-letter) projection codes.
 To allow more flexibility, and to make it easier to remember the codes, we implemented the option to use the abbreviations used by the `PROJ <https://proj.org/>`_ mapping package.
 Since some of the GMT projections are not in **PROJ**, we invented some of our own as well.
 For a full list of both the old 1- and 2-letter codes, as well as the **PROJ**-equivalents see the quick reference table below.
-For example,
-**-JM**\ 15c and **-JMerc**\ /15c have the same meaning.
+For example, **-JM**\ 15c and **-JMerc**\ /15c have the same meaning.

 .. include:: ../proj-codes.rst_